 EEK: After the Sudanese protesters publicly rejected the $3 billion dollars in aid from the UAE and Saudi Arabia and protesters continuing to refuse to leave the streets until a civilian government is formed, do you think Sudanese protesters have finally reached a level of consciousness that renders them immune to the counter-revolutionary wave or do you see a possibility of a counter-revolution forming in the near future?

 SA: I believe the 3 billion was given to the military in cash and materials, part of which they tried to “buy” protestors with, but as you said, protestors kicked those trucks out.
 I think the level of consciousness is high.
-But I don’t think anybody is immune to the counter revolution.
+But I don’t think anybody is immune to the counter-revolution.
 My main worries are (1) The military and/or RSF will agree to a deal only to buy time while it plots during the transition, with foreign backing, a re-take over and (2) populism.
 I worry that figures from the old regime will rehabilitate themselves and cast themselves in new garb.
 Even figures like Hemedti, unless he turns the full might of his violent machine on the protestors in the “center”.
 Darfurians know better, but those outside Darfur who identify as “Arab”, well, some of them are susceptible to this type of populist discourse that is dangerous, flexible and regressive.
-The counterrevolution may also find a window in through the need to demobilize armed movements and integrate them in the political system.
+The counterrevolution may also find a window in through the need to demobilize armed movements and integrate them into the political system.
 We’ve seen in one country after another than armed movements often have a rocky and incomplete transition to political parties, and that the mentality of “winner takes all” and “might is right” lingers.

-Even in a best case scenario where none of the above happens or we overcome it, the real challenge is how to make sure our democracy is a redistributive one, not a bourgeois one that feeds the masses elections while it secretly or openly concentrates wealth in the hands of a few.
+Even in a best-case scenario where none of the above happens or we overcome it, the real challenge is how to make sure our democracy is a redistributive one, not a bourgeois one that feeds the masses elections while it secretly or openly concentrates wealth in the hands of a few.
 In Sudan, we idolize democracy partly because we’ve had so little of it.
 But the world is full of democracies where some people still starve while others throw away food at every meal.

 ME: Excuse my pessimism, but despite the strides that the revolution in Sudan has made, revolutionary pessimism dictates that we have to even expect counter-revolution to happen.
 For one, I am quite enthusiastic about the SPA, but feel very pessimistic about the FDFC, particularly its more moderate wing: the Sudanese Congress Party and the Umma Party.
 I feel that it is likely Hemedti will have some kind of role to play in the transition, which means that the day we receive the civilian government is in fact the day that the counter-revolution begins.
 Whenever turns like these happen, there are usually celebrations, and within hours sober moments of silence and declarations by revolutionaries on the street that “the revolution has just started”.
 I like this attitude.
-We have a long way to go, and in my view, if done correctly then the next frontier is the struggle waged by the neighbourhood councils.
+We have a long way to go, and in my view, if done correctly then the next frontier is the struggle waged by the neighborhood councils.

 EEK: Do you think Abdel Fattah Burhan’s recent crackdown on many officials accused of fraud, including two brothers of Omar al-Bashir, will be enough to convince the protesters to leave the streets?